samnoh/offline-apollo-demo/README.md

 -   `cache`
     -   `cache.readFragment({ fragment, id })`
     -   `cache.readQuery({ query })`
-    -   Used to maniuplate or read the cache
+    -   Maniuplate or read the cache
 -   `getCacheKey({ \_\_typename, id })`
     -   Get a key from the cache using `__typename` and `id`